Oscar F. Perdomo: Post-war

 After the war, Perdomo continued to serve in the Army Air Forces.
 In 1947, he was reassigned to the newly formed United States Air Force and served until January 1950.
 When Perdomo returned to civilian life, he joined the Air Force Reserve.
 On June 30, 1950, Perdomo was recalled to active duty upon the outbreak of the Korean War at the rank of captain.
 He continued to serve in the Air Force until January 30, 1958, when he left the military at the rank of major.

 Later years

-Perdomo was emotionally affected when his son, SPC4 Kris Mitchell Perdomo, was one of 3 men killed on May 5, 1970, aboard a U.S. Army helicopter UH-1 Iroquois which crashed and exploded about 5 miles southwest of the city of Phy Vinh in Vĩnh Bình Province, South Vietnam.
+Perdomo was emotionally affected by the death of his youngest son, SPC4 Kris Mitchell Perdomo.
+Kris was one of 3 men killed on May 5, 1970, aboard a U.S. Army helicopter UH-1 Iroquois which crashed and exploded about 5 miles southwest of the city of Phy Vinh in Vĩnh Bình Province, South Vietnam.
 He had trouble coping with the situation and developed an addiction to alcohol, which took Major Oscar F. Perdomo's life on March 2, 1976.
 He was proclaimed dead upon his arrival at USC Medical Center, Los Angeles.
 His name is inscribed in the United States Air Force Memorial.